create3000/x_ite/docs/_posts/components/DIS/DISEntityTypeMapping.md

 ### SFInt32 [ ] **specific**

-Specific information about an entity based on the Subcategory field.
+*specific* information about an entity based on the Subcategory field.
 See DIS Enumerations values.

 ### SFInt32 [ ] **subcategory**